 In terms of Practical Spirituality, it helps dissolve fears and helps you become a more unapologetic, authentic version of yourself.
 It’s not a quick fix, but if you keep at it – amazing things will begin to happen.

-P.S.
-Long after I’ve finished the book, one of my favourite daily practices remains the Morning Pages, which I’ve talked in more detail about, in 7 Daily Habits that Bring Results Immediately.
+Side note: Long after I’ve finished the book, one of my favorite journaling practices remains the Morning Pages.
+Which I’ve talked in more detail about, in 7 Journaling Ideas for Self-Healing.

 #4 – Anatomy of the Spirit by Caroline Myss